ui-kreinhard/go-setuper/README.md

 * Delete group
 * Add user to group
 * Remove user from group
+## hostname
+* Set hostname on (debian) linux

 Note that all modules can be very buggy.
 It worked on my maschine :)

 # Status
 Highly experimental - api will definetly change.
 Currently only tested with debian 10.2.
 No support/testing for other distributions like Centos or fedora currently planned.
-I don't like them - so you have to implement package
+I don't like them - so you have to implement yourself.